Supporting a Cure for Brain Cancer

 Precision treatment advances in minimally invasive surgical techniques lead to more favorable outcomes.
 The use of stereotactic radiosurgery (SRS) offers focused treatment of difficult to treat brain cancers that cannot be reached effectively by chemotherapy due to the blood brain barrier (BBB).

 The arc of treatment improvement is clear.
-At the Precision Cancer Care in 2016 meeting sponsored by John Wayne Cancer Institute, Dr. Daniel Kelly, PNI director said, “It used to be that once brain mets were detected, the only thing you could provide the patient was hope and prayer.
+At the Precision Cancer Care in 2016 meeting sponsored by Saint John’s Cancer Institute, Dr. Daniel Kelly, PNI director said, “It used to be that once brain mets were detected, the only thing you could provide the patient was hope and prayer.
 Then with minimally invasive endoscopic surgery (often through the nose or optic orbit) and whole brain radiation therapy you could give them a survival of 6 months.
 Now there are targeted radiotherapy systems available that go even further.”

 Neuro-oncology research focusing on individualized treatments is one of the ways forward in stopping the spread of cancer.
 “For over 40 years, the American Brain Tumor Association has provided critical funding of research in the pursuit of breakthroughs in brain tumor diagnosis, treatment and care,”says Phung Tran, Manager of Marketing & Communications at the American Brain Tumor Association (ABTA).
 “We have funded nearly $30 million in brain tumor research, which has led to a better understanding of the genetic makeup, signaling and microenvironment of brain tumors; new drug development and novel treatments; and helped to enhance the quality of life for brain tumor patients,” she adds.